Across enemy lines, wounded Syrians seek Israeli care

-NAHARIYA, Israel (Reuters) - Not a hundred miles from Damascus, a Syrian rebel lies in a hospital bed, an Israeli sentry at the door.
+NAHARIYA, Israel, Sept 13 (Reuters) - Not a hundred miles from Damascus, a Syrian rebel lies in a hospital bed, an Israeli sentry at the door.
 Nearby a Syrian mother sits next to her daughter, shot in the back by a sniper.

 What started this year as a trickle is now a steady flow of Syrians, scores of civilians and fighters wounded in the civil war and being discreetly brought across the Golan frontline into Israel - a country with which Syria is formally still at war.